Ian Deary

-Ian John Deary OBE, FBA, FRSE, FMedSci (born 1954) is a Scottish psychiatrist known for work in the fields of intelligence, cognitive ageing, cognitive epidemiology, and personality.
+Ian John Deary OBE, FBA, FRSE, FMedSci (born 1954) is a Scottish psychologist (also dual trained as a medical doctor and psychiatrist) known for work in the fields of intelligence, cognitive ageing, cognitive epidemiology, and personality.

-Deary is Professor of Differential Psychology at The University of Edinburgh.
-He is former Director of the Centre for Cognitive Ageing and Cognitive Epidemiology and co-Director of the Alzheimer Scotland Dementia Research Centre.
+Deary is professor of differential psychology at The University of Edinburgh.
+He is former director of the Centre for Cognitive Ageing and Cognitive Epidemiology and co-director of the Alzheimer Scotland Dementia Research Centre.

 Research

 Ian Deary has contributed to numerous topics in intelligence research.
 For instance, he has conducted several studies into the relationship between intelligence and elementary cognitive tasks such as reaction time and inspection time, and has investigated the overlap between intelligence and educational achievement.